htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 #### Setup ControllerX app:

+Both examples listed below will toggle, dim light up/down when button is held

 First example is with two separate controllers.
 This will also handle HOLD FROM LIGHTS OFF situation.
 Which, when lights are off, will SYNC light/lights when button is held for 0,8 sec.

 ##### ControllerX apps.yaml example no. 1: